cxllqhy/Charis-recent-projects/README.md

 #  Introduction

-This is a collection of the projects in working progress or completed within the last 2 months.
+This is a collection of the projects in working progress or completed within the last few months.

 ## Financial Analysis notebooks </sup>[*](#Note)</sup>